-The name of the key is the filename, and the content consists of a timestamp, either 1 (present) or 0 (not present), and the UUID of the repository that has or lacks the file content.
+The name of the key is the filename, and the content consists of a timestamp, either 1 (present) or 0 (not present) or X (dead), and the UUID of the repository that has or lacks the file content.

 1287290776.765152s 1 e605dca6-446a-11e0-8b2a-002170d25c55 1287290767.478634s 0 26339d22-446b-11e0-9101-002170d25c55

 These log files record urls used by the web special remote and sometimes by other remotes.
 Their format is similar to the location tracking files, but with urls rather than UUIDs.